 - In December 2016, the City Council passed an ordinance adopting Vision Zero amendments into the city's Comprehensive Plan.

 - In June 2020, the City Council passed a resolution approving the Safe System approach and strategies to move Bellevue towards Vision Zero.

 - In December 2020, the Vision Zero Steering Team sent the Vision Zero Strategic Plan to the City Manager for approval.

 - Also in December 2020, the City Council approved a Vision Zero program for funding in the 2021-2027 capital budget.

-Vision Zero originated in Sweden in the 1990s and its principles have since been adopted by numerous countries worldwide.
+Vision Zero originated in Sweden in the 1990s, and its principles have since been adopted by numerous countries worldwide and cities nationwide.
 The movement is founded on the belief that deaths and serious injuries on city streets are unacceptable and preventable.
-In 2017, more than 37,000 people were killed in crashes on roadways in the United States, according to the National Highway Safety Administration, so the potential for saving lives is great.
+In 2020, more than 38,600 people were killed in crashes on roadways in the United States, according to the National Highway Traffic Safety Administration, so the potential for saving lives is great.

 Founded on the belief that death and serious injuries on city streets are preventable, not accidents, the Safe System approach considers the design, infrastructure and systemic issues behind crashes.
 The Bellevue Safe System approach is a way to organize the Vision Zero effort.

 This approach rests on four pillars (Safe Speeds, Safe People, Safe Vehicles and Safe Streets) paired with four supportive elements (data, leadership, partnerships and culture).
 This holistic approach accepts that people will make mistakes and that crashes will continue to occur, but it aims to ensure these do not result in serious injuries or fatalities.